- ICBA promotes the Small Business Administration loan programs and federal policies that foster a vibrant small business sector.

 SBA Loan Program Funding

 Numerous community banks participate in the Small Business Administration's guaranteed lending programs that provide needed capital to small businesses nationwide.
 The long-term viability of the SBA lending programs is important to the community banking sector and their small business customers.
-ICBA will continue to advocate for essential funding for SBA loan programs that will allow community banks to provide credit to small business in the most cost efficient manner.
-ICBA calls for a SBA 7(a) federal appropriation to help offset the steep fees on SBA lenders and borrowers.
+ICBA will continue to advocate for essential funding for SBA loan programs that will allow community banks to provide credit to small business in the most cost-efficient manner.

 ICBA supports prudent oversight of the SBA and its various lending programs.
 Due to rapid loan growth over the last five years, Congress has examined the notion of additional oversight of the SBA’s flagship 7(a) lending program.
 ICBA is committed to working with Congress to ensure proper oversight of the 7(a) program, while allowing community banks continued access to the successful lending program.